dfinity/candid/spec/Candid.md

 ----------------------------------------------------------------------------------------------
 opt variant { <nat> : opt <datatype>; <fieldtype>;* } <: opt variant { <fieldtype'>;* }
 ```
-*Note:* This rule is unusual form a regular subtyping perspective, but it is the dual to the one for records.
+*Note:* This rule is unusual from a regular subtyping perspective, but it is the dual to the one for records.
 Together with the previous rule, it allows extending any optional variant with new tags in an upgrade, regardless of how it is used.
 Any party not aware of the extension will treat the new case as `null`.